 - Split the vanilla bean in half and scrape the seeds from the bean.

-- Scald (heat until bubbles form) the milk with vanilla bean.
+- In a small saucepan, scald (heat until bubbles form) the milk with vanilla bean.
 Add the 3 gelatin sheets.

 - Meanwhile, add cornstarch to sugar and eggs and whisk until blended.

 - Temper the milk into the eggs, sugar and corn starch mixture (add the milk slowly and whisk vigorously to avoid the eggs cooking).

 - Now bring the mixture to a boil (to activate the cornstarch).